reedhedges/AriaCoda/README.md

 Building AriaCoda
 -----------------

-On Linux, enter the AriaCoda source directory in a terminal, and run `make`.
+On Linux or Mac OSX, enter the AriaCoda source directory in a terminal, and run `make`.

 Use `make -j4` to build targets in parallel with a maximum of 4 jobs.